 I have goals.

-In a business that is a prelude to resigning a position.
-Politicians that obstruct are not honoring the voter's productive mandate.
-Opposition means we don't agree on everything, but loyalty to our country requires finding common interests to work together rather than obstruct progress.
+In business that is the prelude to resigning a position.
+Politicians that obstruct are not honoring the voter productive mandate.
+Opposition means we don't agree on everything but loyalty to our country requires finding common interests to work together rather than obstruct progress.
 Otherwise, obstructionists are self-entitled narcissists begging to be put in their place.